ccompanioni/CBIR-features-extraction/README.md

 (fA) --> [Image Ranking: Eucleaden Distance] --> Top 5 Similarity (S1)
 (fA) --> [Image Hashing: LSH] --> Top 5 Similarity (S2)

-Comments: S2 is faster than S1 but S1 is more accurate than S2 coz S2 is approximation through using hashing functions
+Comments: S2 is faster than S1 but S1 is more accurate than S2 because S2 is an approximation through using hashing functions